 It's not just about how much you get paid, of course, but when you get paid.
 No one wants to wait around for months before they see a single penny.

 “I charge an amount upfront – usually 50 per cent,” says Bristol-based food illustrator Tom Hovey.
 “This represents a commitment to the project from both sides; also acts as kill fee in case things go off track, which is covered in my work agreement.”

-If you've never thought of asking for part-payment upfront, then we'd urge you to do so.
-No decent client is likely to say no, and it's often more comforting to them too, providing a sure sense that you're "locked in" to the project and won't ditch them at a moment's notice.
+If you've never thought of asking for part-payment up front, then we'd urge you to do so.
+No decent client is likely to say no, and it's often more comforting to them too, providing a certain sense that you're "locked-in" to the project and won't ditch them at a moment's notice.

 The importance of tracking your time

-However you decide to bill your clients, it's vital that you track your time methodically and accurately.
-With hourly billing that's super-obvious, but even if you charge per-project you need this information as it allows you to better estimate how long similar projects will take in future.
+However you decide to bill your clients, you must track your time methodically and accurately.
+With hourly billing that's super-obvious, but even if you charge per-project, you need this information as it allows you to estimate better how long similar projects will take in future.

-It's easy to lose sight of time when you get 'into the zone' on a project, and you don't want to be staring blankly at a sea of scribbled Post-it notes, weeks down the line, struggling to make sense of them.
-So it's wise to invest in a good time tracking app: here's a great selection to choose from.
+It's easy to lose sight of the time when you get "into the zone" on a project, and you don't want to be staring blankly at a sea of scribbled Post-it notes, weeks down the line, struggling to make sense of them.
+So it's wise to invest in a decent time-tracking app: here's a great selection to choose from.

 Also, remember that time tracking is not just a list of start and stop times.
 You should also write out a clear explanation for each time entry, explaining what you did and why, plus double-checking your spelling and grammar in case the client ever needs to see it.